 The LVC regards electronic media such as message boards, conversation pages, and other forms of social networking (such as Facebook and Twitter) as important tools of communication and fan interaction.
 Tournament participants may not use these platforms to defame or otherwise attack the integrity of the SPSS, its members, staff, sponsors, host center, or host center employees.

 The dress code is in effect for all LVC events including the official practice session.
 A collared shirt with the participant’s name on the back is strongly encouraged for each event, but only required for the 900 Global Championship.
 Mock turtlenecks or bowling jerseys without collars are allowed.
 For shirts with names, lettering must be at least two inches in height.
 Paper or pinned on name plaques are not acceptable.

 Men must wear dress slacks.
 Women must wear dress slacks, skirts, or skorts.
 Skirts and skorts must be longer than your fingers when arm is extended down the side of the body.
 Examples of prohibited attire include but are not limited to:

 Small fashion logos are permitted on apparel during LVC competition as long as they do not exceed six square inches.
-Logos are defined as any lettering or any illustration promoting a company, product, service, or membership organization.
+Logos are defined as any lettering and or any illustration promoting a company, product and service, or membership organization.
 Tournament management has the authority to fine a bowler $50 for each offense.
 Tournament management decision will be final.